StevenTammen/StevenTammen.github.io/pages/life-meaning.md

 Put into logical terms, if n = "I do something with a negative absolute moral value," i = "I have right intent," r = "I do right," and w = "I do wrong," then:

 1. n implies w
-2. ¬n and i implies r
+2. r is equivalent to ¬n and i

 Truth tables: